-A man or a woman is not required to file income tax return (ITR) if his income from all the five heads is within the maximum non-taxable limit.
+A person is not required to file an income tax return (ITR) if his income from all the five heads is within the maximum non-taxable limit.
 [Rs.
 2.5 lakh for persons below 60 years]

 The limit is after the deduction of losses but before providing chapter VI-A deduction [80C to 80U].

-Normally losses are eligible for carry forward up to next 8 years.
-This loss can be used to reduce the tax liability during the carry forward period.
+Normally losses are eligible for carrying forward up to next 8 years.
+This loss can be used to reduce tax liability during the carryforward period.
 [Unabsorbed losses]

-To take the benefit of carry forward, a taxpayer needs to file IT return within the due dates.
+To take the benefit of carrying forward, a taxpayer needs to file IT return within the due dates.
 [139(1)]

-Further, a revised return with loss is also a valid return for carry forward.
+Further, a revised return with loss is also a valid return for carrying forward.
 [139(5)]

 In this article, we will cover the tax law for loss return filing as given under Section 139(3)